National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 * Workspace to reuse templatized logic
 * Exporting code to GitHub

 Code Workbook is a GUI-based application for you to apply code-based transformations to datasets for the purpose of creating new datasets and visualizations.
 The explicit goals of the application are to facilitate a collaborative environment in which you can quickly iterate over logic to produce artifacts interoperable with the suite of Enclave applications.
 The default Code Workbook interface is structured as a directed graph in which nodes represent either datasets or transformations that output datasets.
 Edges represent the flow of data through the graph such that upstream datasets are inputs for logical operations performed by downstream code transforms. @fig-tools-100-transforms-abstract shows an abstract version of a Code Workbook, while @fig-tools-110-transforms-example is an actual screenshot in the Enclave where data flows from the left to the right.
 Any dataset which you have access to within the workspace where the Code Workbook is located can be imported as an input to the various types of transformations.
 For each transformation _one or more tables are specified as the input_ and are transformed into a single output table (@fig-tools-100-transforms-abstract).
-Multiple transformations can also be strung together (@fig-tools-110-transforms-example) to create an analysis pipeline (see Palantir's [Anatomy of a Data Pipeline](https://www.palantir.com/docs/foundry/building-pipelines/overview/) module for more detailed information, as well as @sec-practices).
+Multiple transformations can also be strung together (@fig-tools-110-transforms-example) to create an analysis pipeline (see Foundry's [Anatomy of a Data Pipeline](https://www.palantir.com/docs/foundry/building-pipelines/overview/) module for more detailed information, as well as @sec-practices).
 In Code Workbook, _the primary and required output of a transformation is always a single table_; however, visualizations such as graphs and charts can also be generated and saved along the way.
 Note that the code performing the transformation and the resulting output table are always represented as a single node in the Code Workbook interface.

 ![Abstracted view of data transforms](images/tools/fig-tools-100-transforms-abstract.png "image_tooltip"){#fig-tools-100-transforms-abstract fig-alt="Abstracted view of data transforms"}